 2. Positioning.
 After your strategic planning session (or sometimes simultaneously with it), there is a positioning session.
 Here you discuss your organization’s personality, services, audience, and role in the marketplace.
 From this discussion, you craft your positioning statement.

-3. Marketing Plan.
+4. Marketing Plan.
 The strategic plan from Step 1 provides some large-scale objectives for your marketing initiatives.
-Now it’s time to add structure and a plan.
-Consider the habits of your target audience: how, when and why they make decisions, where they get their information, etc. What is the best way to reach them?
-Always include PR initiatives, and grow your PR list daily; know the reporters and press contacts, and be sure they know you and your organization.
+Now it’s time to add structure and a plan to reach those objectives.
+Consider the habits of your target audience: how, when, and why they make decisions, where they get their information, etc. What is the best way to reach them?
+Include PR initiatives and keep your PR list current; know the appropriate reporters and press contacts, and be sure they know you and your organization.

-6. Web Site.
+6. Website.
 The first place someone will look to check the credibility of your company is the web.
-Your presence there is a point of entry; it’s required.
+Your presence online is a point of entry—and it’s required.
 The ever-changing rules of Search Engine Optimization favor a home page with content that changes.
 Give people a reason to come back, and you will remain top-of-mind; give them good information, and they will reward you with loyalty.
-It’s not just about who has the most marketing resources anymore; it’s about the value of the information they provide.
+It’s not just about who has the most marketing resources anymore; it’s about the value of the information those resources provide.

 7. Social Media.
-If you put #7 before #6, you don’t fully understand social media.
-The primary objective of a social media plan for business is to get people to your web site where you can tell more of the story.
-140 characters is not likely to motivate someone to pick up the phone and call you.
-An engaging website might.
+If you put Step 7 before Step 6, you don’t fully understand social media.
+The primary objective of a social media plan for business is to get people to your web site where you can tell more of your story.
+A social media post by itself is not as likely to motivate someone to contact your organization.
+However, an engaging website might.

 By following these steps in order, you’ll get more bang for your marketing buck and will ensure that your marketing efforts are deliberate, consistent, and effective.